Crazy-Crew/.github/profile/README.md

 </details>

 ## Licensing
-All our projects **excluding** libraries we use as they might have different licenses use GPU v3!
+All our projects use GPU v3! ( excludes any libraries we use, they might have different licenses )

 ## Documentation
 N/A